 While there are multiple additional risks that a restaurant worker may be subject to due to their working conditions, the final one we will address today is overwork.
 In an industry where much of an employee’s income often depends on tips, there is an incentive to work extended hours to have more face-time with customers.
 Many employers take advantage of this aspect of the nature of the foodservice industry and schedule their employees for doubles or even a string of shifts in a row over the course of a week.
 This can lead to exhaustion, which not only can cause injury in its own right but also elevates an employee’s risk of injuring themselves elsewhere on the job due to dulled senses.

 Who Should Be Held Responsible in the Event of an Accident in a Restaurant

-A restaurant employer is responsible for the safety and welfare of their employees, from creating a safe working environment to ensuring that their employees have the skills, training, and rest needed to properly complete their tasks.
+A restaurant employer is responsible for their employees’ safety and welfare, from creating a safe working environment to ensuring that their employees have the skills, training, and rest needed to complete their tasks properly.
 If you have been injured on the job due to unsafe working conditions, contact us today.

 Contact a Work Accident Attorney today if Injured in the Kitchen or the Dining Area of the Restaurant

 At CR, our team of experienced personal injury attorneys is committed to serving our clients in Trenton, Princeton, Hamilton, and the greater Mercer County area in all cases regarding on-the-job injuries caused by restaurant employer negligence.